quirxsama/quirxsama/README.md

 I'm **Kaan** — a Junior developer who doesn’t chase trends, just builds solid, scalable, and sharp software.
 No bloated words.
 No unnecessary complexity.
 Just clean architecture, modular code, and real solutions.

+> "Real obsession is about finding your passion."

 ---
 ## 🧠 Tech Stack